LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Method

 \subsection{Semantic Discriminator}

-Following the idea of incorporating semantic supervision from self-supervised speech models, we adopt HuBERT~\cite{hsu2021hubertselfsupervisedspeechrepresentation} as a semantic teacher, similar to SpeechTokenizer~\cite{zhang2024speechtokenizerunifiedspeechtokenizer}.
+Following the idea of incorporating semantic supervision from self-supervised speech models, we adopt HuBERT \footnote{https://huggingface.co/facebook/hubert-base-ls960} ~\cite{hsu2021hubertselfsupervisedspeechrepresentation} as a semantic teacher, similar to SpeechTokenizer~\cite{zhang2024speechtokenizerunifiedspeechtokenizer}.
 However, instead of injecting semantic supervision directly inside the tokenizer, we introduce a \emph{semantic discriminator} that aligns the enhanced representations with HuBERT features.
-Specifically, we employ two complementary objectives: (i) an $\ell_2$ regression loss to align feature representations and (ii) an InfoNCE contrastive loss~\cite{rusak2025infonceidentifyinggaptheory} to preserve discriminative semantic structure.
+Specifically, we employ two complementary objectives: (i) an $\ell_1$ regression loss to align feature representations and (ii) an InfoNCE contrastive loss to preserve discriminative semantic structure.

 As in SpeechTokenizer, we first enforce feature-level alignment between the enhanced embeddings and the semantic representations extracted by the HuBERT teacher.
 The alignment loss is defined as

 where $\mathbf{y_q}$ denotes the enhanced embedding produced by our model.
 The projection layer $\mathrm{proj}(\cdot)$ is a learnable linear mapping that projects $\mathbf{y_q}$ into the semantic feature space.
 The projection output is constrained to dimension 768 to match the hidden representation size of the pre-trained HuBERT model.